ChHarding/planning-spec-example/How to write a light project spec.md

 # Writing a (light) program specification document (spec)

-May 30, 2022
-live version (in Markdown) at https://github.com/ChHarding/planning-spec-example
+- live version (in Markdown) at https://github.com/ChHarding/planning-spec-example
+- example sketch (Earth quake activity app): https://github.com/ChHarding/planning-spec-example/blob/master/sketch.md
+- example planning spec for it: https://github.com/ChHarding/planning-spec-example/blob/master/How%20to%20write%20a%20light%20project%20spec.md

 ### What's a spec?
 -  A document that lays out (in some detail) how the project should(!) work.
 This includes a user centered part (use cases, vignettes, etc.) but also a technical part.
-It also distributes work across a team(who works on what parts?) and lists milestones (what date? what deliverables?)
+For bigger projects It also distributes work across a team (who works on what parts?) and lists milestones (what date? what deliverables?).
+For this light spec (for version 1 of your code) we'll skip milestones for now, but they will become rfelevant when you update your spec for version 2!
 - there are many official, software engineering ways with rules for how to create a software spec.
-Example: https://blog.tara.ai/software-design-documents/
+Example: https://blog.tara.ai/software-design-documents/ (Note: this is for a commecial product but it has a (to my mind) concise summary of the process and typical parts.
+Some of these are overkill for our purpuse, but still worth knowing about.

 ### How will we use the spec?
 - You will write a light spec and I will give you feedback (HW)
 - You will start working on a version 1 prototype of your project based on your spec (again, I'll give you feedback)
-- It may become necessary to revise your spec
+- It's likely that you will want to revise your spec based on your experience with version 1.
-- Based on the (possibly revised) spec and your experience with version 1, you will implement a version 2
+- Based on the revised spec, you will implement a version 2.
+This will now include milestones.

 ### Scope of a light spec
 - You will NOT be required to produce such a full "proper" spec.
 My aim in having you write a __light__ spec is purely to force you "think through" many part of your project __before__ you dive in.
 - One major purpose of a "proper" spec, is to create a contract between the programmer(s) and their bosses/clients.
 That spec protects the programmer from any demands (or unfair criticisms) arising later.
 E.g. a client might complain that something is different than expected, and demand changes.
 With a proper spec, the programmer can go back and look what the spec demands.
 Granted there are grey areas in interpreting the specs, so it's good to be as precise as possible.
-However, for your spec it's very likely that you will have to revise your spec after you've done some coding, which is fine!
-Again, you are not writing a spec to protect you from later demands of your boss/client!
+- However, for your spec it's very likely that you will have to revise your spec after you've done some coding, which is fine!
+Nobody expects you to write a perfect spec and stick to it on your first try!
 - But, there's one aspect that you should try to keep an eye on: feature creep.